-A whole year of Joomla, Drupal, WP, and Coding Training.
-Powered by OStraining, new content added weekly. - Reg Price $149.
+12 mo of Joomla, Drupal, WP, and Coding training.
+New content added weekly (non-recurring) - Reg Price $149.

 We are very good at upgrading and migrating sites.
 We have been doing it since 2005 and this year has been very busy.
 We are now working in tailored development services your business requires, please contact us for a quote.